-sector was able to catch up to the urban sector because of increased opportunities for comparatively well-paying manufacturing jobs available to migrants.
+The question with which I began this paper was whether different sectors of the population benefited differentially from China's development.
+One possibility was that the rural sector was able to catch up to the urban sector because of increased opportunities for comparatively well-paying manufacturing jobs available to migrants.
 Another possibility was that inequality in income and other aspects of well-being increased because the urban sector was better able to take advantage of new opportunities.
 It turns out that neither of these characterizations is correct.
 Rather, "a rising tide lifted all boats."
 That is, on the whole the steady improvement in conditions in China equally benefitted all three groups studied here, resulting on the one hand in the continuation of a rural origin disadvantage with little narrowing over time and on the other in a strong sense, especially on the part of the rural-origin population, that life is much better than it used to be.

-While the trends are quite straightforward for those who grew up in the countryside and those who enjoyed an urban hukou from childhood on, they are much less clear cut for the "mixed" population-those who grew up in towns or cities but had rural hukou as children.
+While the trends are quite straight forward for those who grew up in the countryside and those who enjoyed an urban hukou from childhood on, they are much less clear cut for the "mixed" population-those who grew up in towns or cities but had rural hukou as children.
 While on average, this group falls in between the other two groups, the trends are much less smooth.
 This probably is in large part simply a consequence of the small size of this group in the pooled data set (only 771 unweighted cases, spread over many birth cohorts).
-But it also may reflect the relative heterogeneity of this social category, which consists of several types of people-those who moved to cities with their migrant parents, the urban-born children of migrants, and the children of multiple-generation urban residents engaged in agriculture.
+Clearly, this group deserves more careful study, although at present suitable data are lacking because of the relatively small fraction of the population falling into this category.